Microsoft/azure-docs.cs-cz/articles/hdinsight/hdinsight-hadoop-hive-out-of-memory-error-oom.md

 Chyba zůstává při použití větší virtuální počítač (například D12).

-## <a name="debug-the-out-of-memory-error"></a>Ladění mimo Chyba paměti
+## <a name="debug-the-out-of-memory-error"></a>Ladění z důvodu nedostatku paměti

-Jeden z problémů, příčinou chyba nedostatku paměti bylo nalezeno naše podporu a vývojové týmy společně [známý problém popsaný v Apache JIRA](https://issues.apache.org/jira/browse/HIVE-8306):
+Naše podpora a vývojové týmy společně nalezen byl jeden ze potíže způsobující, že z důvodu nedostatku paměti [známé problémy popsané ve službě JIRA Apache](https://issues.apache.org/jira/browse/HIVE-8306):

     When hive.auto.convert.join.noconditionaltask = true we check noconditionaltask.size and if the sum  of tables sizes in the map join is less than noconditionaltask.size the plan would generate a Map join, the issue with this is that the calculation doesnt take into account the overhead introduced by different HashTable implementation as results if the sum of input sizes is smaller than the noconditionaltask size by a small margin queries will hit OOM.

-**Hive.auto.convert.join.noconditionaltask** ve hive-site.xml souboru byla nastavena na **true**:
+**Hive.auto.convert.join.noconditionaltask** v podregistru site.xml souboru byla nastavena na **true**:

     <property>
         <name>hive.auto.convert.join.noconditionaltask</name>